Gewles/AppliedMachineLearning2020/Project3.md

 ![img_49.png](img_49.png)

-• Similarly to the Binary Model, I changed the toilet feature into three separate columns.
+• Similarly to the Binary Model, I changed the toilet feature into three separate columns, but the accuracy decreased from 0.58 to 0.54, a noticeable difference.
+Additionally, even looking at the confusion matrix we can tell that the model is less accurate; it follows more of a staircase pattern rather than a diagonal one.